User guide

 Create Docker Secret

-Create a docker swarm secret from the file (replace stack_name
+Create a docker swarm secret from the file (replace stack_name with the name of your instance):

 docker secret create {stack_name}_forms_pk tas_forms_private.key